How to buy Artemis Resources (ARV) shares

 Have Artemis Resources's shares ever split?

 Artemis Resources's shares were split on a 1:20 basis on 1 February 2017.
 So if you had owned 20 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Artemis Resources shares – just the quantity.
 However, indirectly, the new 1900% higher share price could have impacted the market appetite for Artemis Resources shares which in turn could have impacted Artemis Resources's share price.

 Artemis Resources share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Artemis Resources's is 1.3023.
-This would suggest that Artemis Resources's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Artemis Resources's is 0.7104.
+This would suggest that Artemis Resources's shares are less volatile than average (for this exchange).

 Artemis Resources overview